 - Is a $299 one-time fee preferable to paying $30/month?
-Whoop ends up being more expensive after just 10 months of payments, so if you’re fully committed to optimizing your performance over the long-run, then it’s economical to choose Oura.
+Whoop ends up being more expensive after just 10 months of payments, so if you’re fully committed to optimizing your performance over the long-run, then it could be economical to choose the higher priced Oura.

 - How do you typically stay motivated — checking in with friends and mentors, or measuring progress independently?
 If a little friendly competition and an occasional pep talk goes a long way, you may want to consider joining Whoop’s member-only community of fitness enthusiasts for a month or two.

 With all of this in mind, the choice is yours — go forth and prosper, friends!
 Let us know who you decide to go with — Whoop or Oura — and share your experience with sleep and recovery optimization wearables in the comments below.